dmitry-vlasov/russell/README.md

 Dependencies
 ------------
 mdl uses some boost libraries: spirit, string algos, filesystem.
 To be sure all of these are avaliable, install libboost-all-dev (linux).
+Also Intel Threading Building Blocks (tbb) library is used, libtbb-dev (Ubuntu).

 Building and translation tests
 ------------------------------